Dutch-Flemish Society for Music Theory

 Vereniging voor Muziektheorie

-Latest News - July 2025
+Latest News - December 2025

-Music theory and Education through the Ages
+International conference: Music theory and Education through the Ages

-7-8 March 2026 (+ Symposium on 5-6 March, see below)
+7-8 March 2026 (+ Symposium on 6 March, see below)

-The Dutch-Flemish Society for Music Theory, in collaboration with the Royal Conservatoire The Hague, is pleased to announce an international conference focussed on the theme Music Theory and Education Through the Ages.
+The Dutch-Flemish Society for Music Theory, in collaboration with the Royal Conservatoire The Hague, is pleased organize an international conference focussed on the theme Music Theory and Education Through the Ages.
 The conference will be held in light of the festivities of the 200th anniversary of the Royal Conservatoire in the year 2026.

 approaches from the wide field of music theory education are represented.

-*In honour of the 200th anniversary of the Royal Conservatoire, a symposium will be held prior to the conference, on 5 and 6 March, where VvM members and colleagues from the Royal Conservatoire are invited to give lectures and/or workshops.
+*In honour of the 200th anniversary of the Royal Conservatoire, a symposium will be held prior to the conference, on 6 March, where VvM members and colleagues from the Royal Conservatoire are invited to give lectures and/or workshops.
 Please mark these dates in your agenda!

 UPCOMING EVENTS

-5-8 March 2026 - VvM Symposium and Conference
+6-8 March 2026 - VvM Symposium and Conference

 Martin J. Lürsen prize

 The Martin J. Lürsen prize will once again be awarded during the VvM conference in 2026.
 The prize, worth €500,- , is awarded every two years to a (Bachelor or Master) student graduating from a Dutch or Flemish conservatoire (in the field of music theory) or university (in the field of musicology) for their thesis on a music-theoretical subject.
 Only students who graduated in the academic years 2023-2024 or 2024-2025 are eligible for this edition.
-The closing date for
+The closing date for submission of the thesis was 1 October 2025.

 Subscribe to our Mailing List